oracle-livelabs/apex/employee-onboarding/5-create-emp-workflow/create-workflows.md

+# Create and Configure Employee Onboarding Workflow

 ## Introduction

-In this lab, you will create a **Calculate Fees** Workflow to manage fee calculations.
-You will then integrate it into the **Doctor Appointment** Workflow using the **Invoke Workflow** activity.
-Invoke Workflow activity allows you to call and execute one workflow from within a parent workflow, enabling seamless integration between workflows.
+In this lab, you will create an **Employee Onboarding** Workflow to automate the onboarding process for New employees.
+You will define workflow parameters and variables, add activities like sending emails and creating tasks, and integrate a child workflow for employment type based task assignments.
+This will help you learn how to build and manage workflows using Oracle APEX Workflow Designer.

 ### Objectives

 In this lab, you learn how to:

-- Create a Calculate Fees Workflow.
+- Create a new workflow and modify its details

-- Modify the Calculate Fees Workflow details.
+- Define workflow parameters and variables

-- Add Calculate Fees Workflow Variables
+- Add activities such as Send Email, Execute Code, Human Task, and Invoke Workflow

+- Link parameters and configure email templates and tasks

+- Save and test the complete onboarding workflow

 Estimated Time: 20 minutes